 Court of Appeal:

-Represented both appellants in the Court of Appeal who had been convicted of a number of Modern Slavery offences.
+Modern Slavery case and successful appeal provides sentencing guidance in reported case: Joe represented both appellants in the Court of Appeal who had been convicted of a number of Modern Slavery offences.
 The appellants had trafficked numerous non-English speaking Hungarian males into this country and then forced them into labour, taking almost all of their earnings and threatening them violence if they did not comply.
 Jose successfully appealed sentence, securing significant reductions in their terms of imprisonment.
+This judgment is a now reported authority as follows: R v Egeresi and Olah EWCA Crim 675.

 R v O & another (2017-18) Kingston Crown Court